kapsitis/math/src/site/problembase/lv-amo-2022b/content-en.md

 ## Solution

-let's justify that only one of your friends says justice.
-We note that if Elinas says the truth, Agnes lies, so viṇas can't both speak the truth; if Agnes lies, then Elinas says the truth, so they can't both lie.
-So either Elina or Agnes speak the truth and the other lies.
-It follows that both Kung, Maruta and Emili lie.
-So only one of the friends says justice.
+*Answer.* We show that only one of the friends speaks the truth.
+Note that:

+- If Elina speaks the truth, then Agnese lies.
+  So they cannot both speak the truth.
+- If Agnese lies, then Elina says the truth, so the cannot both lie.

+Thus, either Elina or Agnese speaks the truth and the other one lies.
+It follows that Guna, Maruta and Emils lie.
+So only one of the friends speaks the truth (it is either Elina or Agnese).

 # <lo-sample/> LV.AMO.2022B.9.1

-How many are the $\overline{ABBA}$ of four-digit numbers that share $99$?
-(The same numbers match the same letters, and the same numbers can match different letters.)
+How many four-digit numbers $\overline{ABBA}$ are there that are divisible by $99$?
+(The same letters are replaced by the same digits, but different letters may or may not be the same.)

 <small>